mohit0305/mohit0305/README.md

 ---

-### :man_technologist: About Me :I’m a Prefinal year grad student at IIIT Gwalior.
+### :man_technologist: About Me :I’m a Final year grad student at IIIT Gwalior.
 - :telescope: I have expertise in Frontennd web development and deep learning technologies.

 - :seedling: Exploring software engineering technologies.